leaderofARS/Advanced-ERC-20/README.md

 A comprehensive, production-ready full-stack platform for advanced ERC-20 token management with enterprise-grade features including governance, analytics, role management, and real-time monitoring.

-> **⚠️ Security Notice**: This is a development template.
-Always use secure environment variables, private keys, and API keys in production.
-Never commit sensitive information to version control.

 ## 🌟 Platform Overview

 ### 🎯 **What This Platform Provides**